crypt0rr/kb/content/tools/m365/azucar/index.md

 SerializationVersion           1.1.0.1
 ```

 You should use an **account with at least read-permission** on the assets you want to access.
-More information about Role-Based Access Control in Azure can be found by clicking [here](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal).
+More information about Role-Based Access Control in Azure can be found by clicking [here, docs.microsoft.com](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal).

 ## Installation